 I provide advice on all aspects of personal finance with the exception of investment advice.
 My areas of expertise include: budgeting, paying off debt, insurance, taxes, home ownership and saving for specific goals, including retirement and education.

 I offer personal coaching for individuals and families as well as targeted classes and workshops.

 If you are an employer, consider offering a financial wellness program for your employees.
-I will come into your office and either meet with your employees for individual coaching or speak to a group of employees about general aspects of financial literacy.
+I can meet with your employees for individual coaching or speak to a group of employees about general aspects of financial literacy.
 Offering services to reduce employee’s financial stresses can increase productivity, reduce absenteeism and improve employees’ health.
-See more information on the Financial Literacy Workshops page.
+See more information on the Financial Wellness page.